evinosheaforward/trackyourself/README.md

 # Readme for the trackyourself project -- Firefox (ONLY, for now)

-track yourself is a project that runs locally, is open source, and is built only to allow people to collect data about their web browsing, without any third party.
+trackyourself is a project that runs locally, is open source, and is built to allow people to collect data about their web browsing, without any third party.
 Ideally, the project would also allow you to use other local data analysis tools to explore your data.

 ## The project goal is to allow a user to track themselves using an open source tool, with no third party.